Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 {% tab title="Android" %}
 #### createTracker

 Optional configuration about the tracker can be passed to this function.
-The callback is invoked to return the created tracker instance.
-If an error occurs, `null` is returned.
+The createTracker function returns the instance of MediaTracker with the given config to be used for tracking a media session.
+The createTracker function with callback as a parameter has been deprecated.

 **Syntax**